myunghun0721/DailyForge/README.md

 * Logged-in user (party) can chat with the party members

 ## Shop Search
-* Logged-in/out users can search gears
+* Logged-in users can search gears